 Welcome to Canine Spina Bifida Warrior!
 This website was created in honor of Buster, our English bulldog with spina bifida.
 Our goal is to provide education for prospective pet parents and raise awareness of the general public to dogs with spina bifida through our personal experiences and research.

-Most people aren’t aware that spina bifida can occur in dogs, and before Buster – neither was I. The vast majority of puppies born with this disease are euthanized upon diagnosis, but our hope is that through education, support, and awareness that this grim statistic can start to change.
+Most people aren’t aware that spina bifida can occur in dogs, and before Buster – neither was I. The vast majority of puppies born with this disease are euthanized upon diagnosis for not being profitable for the breeder.
+Our hope is that through education, support, and awareness that this grim statistic can start to change.

 We want to inspire breeders to reach out to rescue groups instead of resorting to euthanasia, and to practice responsible breeding practices.
 These dogs are living creatures, not inventory.